pangkeji/MyFirstRepository/README.md

 This is my first repositoty in GitHub.
 Use it to practice.

 Pangkeji from BIT
 I`m not a coder.
-It is hard for me.
+It is hard to me.